surajvm1/surajv311.github.io/_posts/2024-05-25-tech-issues-faced.md

       exit
       ```
     - Issue fix 10: Had a requirement to re-parse old data (of some years) for some events in table.
 Did an interesting thing, created a temporary backfill workflow and pointed staging to prod tables and (same temporary workflow in prod) prod workflows anyways were inline.
 And triggered backfill workflows of both envs to prod, which ran non-stop and was loaded; When our other critical workflows were triggered on prod, since our machines were already running heavy with backfill, they did not have resources and when other workflows too got triggered, the over burden killed the machines and there was outage.
 Had to fix things, and slow down the backfill in chunks and ensuring when critical workflows run, backfill is not running.
 Of course, this could've been handled in better way.
+    - Issue fix 11: Had a case where the Airflow PythonOperator task was not recognising the datetime library, this happened because of the new Python version we had upgraded to, which involved using Pendulum library rather so fixed using the same.
+    - Issue fix 12: All task/job logs in Airflow UI disappeared, and were not visible - both current day and earlier day, it was caused due to tinkering/putting bad value in Airflow connections list in the UI.
+Fixing value there fixed the issue - it was related to a variable having credentials to connect to S3 where logs are persisted.

   - Pipeline 2: As seen below, at a high level it's a snapshot batch job pipeline where snapshot/backup of the OLTP Postgres tables is taken everyday and exported to S3, data of it is accessed from different OLAP tables.
 As running analytical queries on OLTP tables can be heavy.
 Basically, there is a snapshot scheduled at AWS RDS end for tables everyday.
 Once the snapshot is ready, there are workflows which export this data.
     - <img src="{{ site.baseurl }}/public/images/rds-data-pipeline.png" alt="Rds data pipeline" class="blog-image">